Prag8855/aab/content/guides/moving-to-berlin.md

 **[How to find a job ➞](/guides/find-a-job-in-berlin)**

 You might need a [residence permit](/glossary/Aufenthaltstitel) to live and work in Germany.
 You must get a job offer, then apply for a residence permit, then start working.
 You can't work before you get a residence permit.
+It can take [a few months](/tools/residence-permit-feedback) to get a residence permit.

 **[Who needs a residence permit? ➞](/guides/residence-permit#who-needs-a-german-residence-permit)**